CRaC/.github/profile/README.md

 ## Using CRaC in your Application

-Use the [CRaC library](https://github.com/CRaC/org.crac) in your project to handle checkpoint creating and restore from checkpoint.
+Use the [CRaC library](https://github.com/CRaC/org.crac) in your project to handle checkpoint creation and restore from a checkpoint.

 ```java
 package my.app;